zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Insert an element into a set.

-   :s: the set to modify.
+   :param s: the set to modify.

-   :key: the element to insert.
+   :param key: the element to insert.

    :returns: true if the key was inserted, or false if it already existed.